Learning to drive, buying a car, tax and insurance are part of prepping a young driver for life as a motorist. But how much does it really cost?

 If your vehicle is off the road, for example, if it’s kept in storage, you’ll need to register it so you won’t have to pay tax.

-* Between the 18th and 24th October 2018 One Poll conducted an online survey among 1000 randomly selected British adults with children aged between 17 and 25 who can drive.
+In January 2020 MaruBlue conducted an online survey among 1000 randomly selected British adults with children aged between 17 and 24 who can drive or were learning to drive

 Provisional licence - apply online £34, apply by post £43.
-Driving test fees - theory test £23, practical test £62 (weekdays) or £75 (evenings, weekends and bank holidays) – source Gov.uk website
+Driving test fees - theory test £23, practical test £62 (weekdays) or £75 (evenings, weekends and bank holidays) - Gov UK data, correct as of January 2020